peterhcharlton/starter-hugo-academic/content/project/RR wearables/index.md

 ## Results

 Please see the publications below for results arising from the project.

-## Introductory Video

-[This video](https://www.youtube.com/watch?v=C3JPImVkouc) provides an introduction to the project.
+In addition, [this video](https://www.youtube.com/watch?v=qlt80ne0t-A) provides an overview of the work conducted to date.

 ## Toolbox of RR Algorithms

 Research into respiratory rate algorithms has been hindered by a lack of open-source algorithms.
 Consequently, one aim of this project is to provide open-source algorithms to facilitate future research.
 As stated in the licence accompanying the source code, the algorithms are not intended to be fit for any purpose.
-Instead, they act as an platform from which researchers can develop algorithms.
+Instead, they act as a platform from which researchers can develop algorithms.

 The following resources are provided:
 - [Algorithm Source Code](https://github.com/peterhcharlton/RRest/archive/master.zip): The latest version of the toolbox of algorithms.